maxchampoux/Ibanfirst/CompanyCreation.md

 Method: POST
 URL: /companies/
 ```
 You want to create your company?
 That's great!
-Let's start you project now, only a minimum of information is needed to open a file.
+Let's start you project now, only a minimum of information is needed to open a file:
+On your future company:
+* registeredName
+* registeredAddress
+On you:
+* shareholder : type, isMainFounder, registeredIndividualName, registeredCountry, email

 **Parameters:**